 June 27, 2013

-I am spending the next month volunteering at a local nonprofit called Arise and Shine Uganda (AASU) based out of Jinja.
+I am spending the next month volunteering at a local grassroots nonprofit organization called Arise and Shine Uganda (AASU) based out of Jinja.
 AASU aims to provide education, health

-I was still a little shaken from landing in Johannesburg.
+I was still a little shaken from my layover in Johannesburg.
 It seemed like everybody was trying to “help me” with my bags and or take my money.
-I ended up getting ripped off by one guy who pointed me in the direction of the hotel shuttle bus area and told me I owed him and his friend each $50 Rand for their assistance and then grabbed the money out of my hand after I went to an ATM.
+I ended up getting ripped off by a guy who simply pointed me in the direction of the hotel shuttle bus area and then told me I owed him and his friend each $50 Rand for their assistance, I told them I didn’t have any money, and they followed me for a few minutes and then grabbed the money out of my hand after I went to an ATM to get money for myself.

 There are also Matatu which

-Unfortunately, I’m also learning how difficult it is to find gluten-free food here, but so far I’m making do on fruits, vegetables
+Unfortunately, I’m also learning how difficult it is to find gluten-free food here ( I have Celiac Disease), but so far I’m making do on fruits, vegetables

 Finally, I’m experiencing truly being a minority and constantly being reminded of it when all the locals constantly call me “mzungu” (white person).
 Although it’s in a friendly manner and it’s really cute when the kids say it.